 The minimum drinking age for all alcoholic beverages on Royal Caribbean ships sailing from North America is 21.
 On cruises departing from a country where the legal drinking age is younger than 21 (South America, Europe, Asia, Australia and New Zealand), the drinking age is typically 18.

-Bringing wine or Champagne onboard: Passengers can bring onboard a maximum of two bottles of wine per cabin during embarkation.
-Bottles must be 750ml each or smaller.
-Each bottle must retain the original manufacturer's seal and exhibit no signs of tampering.
+Bringing alcohol onboard at embarkation: Passengers can bring onboard a maximum of two bottles of wine or Champagne (750 ml each) per cabin during embarkation only; if spirits or beer are found, they will be confiscated and destroyed.
 A $15 per bottle corkage fee will be charged for the opening of each bottle outside of the cabin.

 Purchasing alcohol in port to bring onboard: It will be retained until the end of the cruise.